 This study integrated geophysical data measurements, specifically electrical resistivity tomography (ERT), and groundwater hydrological data.
-These methods, tested globally in several areas, have proven to successfully detect and determine the quality of groundwater sources.^[3] D multi-electrode electrical imaging systems that simultaneously consider soundings and profiling have been successfully used to map areas with fairly complex geology (Dahlin and Loke, 1998; Griffiths and Barker, 1993; Amidu and Olayinka, 2006; Olayinka and Yaramanci, 2000; Aizebeokhai et al., 2010).^[0] Moreover, ERT has a wide variety of applications aimed at determining the physical parameters of rock formations and mapping geological structures for mineral and groundwater exploration and subsurface investigations (Telford and Sheriff, 1990; Lowrie, 1997; Soupios et al., 2007; Andrews et al., 2013; Rai et al., 2013; Aning et al., 2014; Arsène et al., 2018; Chen et al., 2018; Thiagarajan et al., 2018; Rizzo et al., 2019).
-Alshehri and Abdelrahman (2021) detected groundwater resources in Harrat Khaybar based on 11 ERT profiles at six locations (with some locations intersecting multiple resources).
+These methods, tested globally in several areas, have proven to successfully detect and determine the quality of groundwater sources.
+2D multi-electrode electrical imaging systems that simultaneously consider soundings and profiling have been successfully used to map areas with fairly complex geology (Dahlin and Loke, 1998; Griffiths and Barker, 1993; Amidu and Olayinka, 2006; Olayinka and Yaramanci, 2000; Aizebeokhai et al., 2010).
+Moreover, ERT has a wide variety of applications aimed at determining the physical parameters of rock formations and mapping geological structures for mineral and groundwater exploration and subsurface investigations (Telford et al., 1990;